 The NCAA Division I National Basketball tournament is Christmas in March for hoops bettors.
 It’s a single-elimination tournament that features 68 teams – the 32 college basketball conference champions and 36 at-large bids that are decided by the NCAA selection committee.
-March Madness betting really gets going on Selection Sunday (March 17th this year), when the selection committee reveals the teams selected to participate in the tournament and reveals four First Four teams that play one game with a ticket to the Big Dance on the line.
+March Madness betting really gets going on Selection Sunday, when the selection committee reveals the teams selected to participate in the tournament and reveals four First Four teams that play one game with a ticket to the Big Dance on the line.

 From there the teams are divided into four regions with teams ranked from 1-16.
 The No. 1 seeded team in each region plays the No. 16 seed, the No. 2 seed plays the No. 15 seed and the winners advance within their side of the NCAA Tournament bracket.
-This year’s first and second rounds will be played on March 21-24, followed by the Sweet 16, Elite Eight, Final Four, and then the NCAA Tournament National Championship game, scheduled for April 8 and held at the U.S. Bank Stadium in Minneapolis, Minnesota.
+This year’s first and second rounds are followed by the Sweet 16, Elite Eight, Final Four, and then the NCAA Tournament National Championship game.

 From the First Four all the way to the NCAA Tournament Championship game, plus the latest college basketball betting odds and in-depth game previews with score predictions for every matchup on the board during March Madness, we have you covered.